If Antarctic ice shelves collapse, sea levels could rise 10 meters by 2300

 How did the scientists reach these conclusions?

-The team conducted modeling to understand how the melting of 64 ice shelves would change as emissions increased.
-The results showed that if greenhouse gas emissions are low and global warming does not exceed 2 °C by 2300, only one ice shelf will be at risk.
-However, if significant emissions cause warming to reach 12 °C, 59 percent of the ice shelves could disappear, resulting in a 10-meter rise in sea level.
+The team modeled how melting of 64 ice shelves would respond as emissions increased.
+The results show that if greenhouse gas emissions are low and global warming does not exceed 2 °C by 2300, only one ice shelf will be at risk.
+However, if emissions stay high and warming reaches 12 °C, 59 percent of the ice shelves could disappear, causing a 10-meter rise in sea level.

-Of course, the year 2300 seems far off, but researchers say we will feel the effects of the climate crisis much sooner.
+The year 2300 seems far off, but the researchers say we will feel the effects much sooner.

 Is a new global flood on the horizon?

-According to Climate Central’s Coastal Risk Screening Tool, if the sea level rises by the projected 10 meters, numerous cities around the world will be underwater.
+According to Climate Central’s Coastal Risk Screening Tool, a 10-meter sea-level rise would put numerous cities around the world underwater.

-In the United Kingdom, cities like Portsmouth, Southend-on-Sea, Middlesbrough, Blackpool, Bristol, and Cardiff will be affected.
-Large areas of London along the River Thames will also be submerged.
+In the United Kingdom, cities such as Portsmouth, Southend-on-Sea, Middlesbrough, Blackpool, Bristol, and Cardiff would be affected.
+Large areas of London along the River Thames would also be submerged.

-In the United States, the waters will engulf the coasts of Florida, Louisiana, and Texas.
+In the United States, coastal areas of Florida, Louisiana, and Texas would be engulfed.

-Researchers hope their forecast will prompt governments to take urgent action to limit .
+Researchers hope their forecast will prompt governments to take urgent action to limit greenhouse gas emissions.

 The findings of the study were published in the journal Nature.